-Maternity care You pay Complete maternity (obstetrical) care, such as: Delivery Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 13 for other circumstances, such as extended stays for you or your baby.
+Maternity care You pay Complete maternity (obstetrical) care, such as: • Prenatal Care • Delivery PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the Postnatal Care Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 14 for other circumstances, such as extended stays for you or your baby.
 You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
 We will cover an extended stay, if medically necessary, but you, your representative, your physician or your hospital must precertify the extended stay.
 We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self and Family enrollment.
 We cover the initial routine examination of your newborn infant covered under your family enrollment.
 We pay hospitalization and surgeon services (delivery) the same as for illness and injury.
 See Hospital benefits, Section 5(c), and Surgical services, Section 5(b).
-One routine sonogram PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: If your child is not covered under a Self and Family enrollment, you pay all of your child's charges after your discharge from the hospital.
-Not covered: • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest.
-Family planning All charges A range of voluntary family planning services, limited to: • Voluntary sterilization (See Surgical procedures, Section 5(b)) • Surgical implant of contraceptive drugs (such as Norplant) • Injection of contraceptive drugs (such as Depo provera) • Fitting, inserting or removing Intrauterine devices (such as diaphragms or IUDs) Note: We cover contraceptive drugs and devices under Prescription drug benefits, Section 5(f).
+Note: If your child is not covered under a Self and Family enrollment, you pay all of your child's charges after your discharge from the hospital.
+One routine sonogram Not covered: Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest.
+All charges Family planning A range of voluntary family planning services, limited to: Voluntary sterilization (See Surgical services, Section 5(b)) Surgical implant of contraceptive drugs Injection of contraceptive drugs (such as Depo provera) Fitting, inserting or removing Intrauterine devices (such as diaphragms or IUDs) Note: We cover contraceptive drugs and devices under Prescription drug benefits, Section 5(f).
 Note: We cover surgical procedures under Surgical services in Section 5(b).
 PPO: \$20 copayment (No deductible) for non-surgical services.
 Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for non-surgical services Not covered: • Reversal of voluntary surgical sterilization • Genetic counseling All charges